 A Common Condition with Manageable Symptoms

-Herpes is one of the most common viral infections globally, affecting both celebrities and everyday individuals alike.
-According to WHO estimates, around 67% of people aged 15 to 49 have HSV-1, while approximately 13.2% suffer from HSV-2.
+Herpes is one of the most common viral infections globally, affecting both celebrities and everyday individuals.
+According to WHO estimates, around 67% of people aged 15 to 49 have HSV-1, while approximately 13.2% have HSV-2.

-This means that more than half of the adult population is affected by some form of herpes.
+This means more than half the adult population is affected by some form of herpes.
 Fortunately, symptoms can be managed effectively through antiviral medications and lifestyle adjustments.

 Bravado Labs Advanced Lysine Immune Boost